wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/app-service-web-troubleshoot-performance-degradation.md

 AutoHeal recycles the worker process for your app based on settings you choose (like configuration changes, requests, memory-based limits, or the time needed to execute a request).
 Most of the time, recycle the process is the fastest way to recover from a problem.
 Though you can always restart the web app from directly within the Azure Management Portal, AutoHeal will do it automatically for you.
 All you need to do is add some triggers in the root web.config for your web app.
 Note that these settings would work in the same way even if your application is not a .Net one.

+
 For more information, see [Auto-Healing Azure Web Sites](/blog/auto-healing-windows-azure-web-sites/).

+
 ####	Restart the web app

 This is often the simplest way to recover from one-time issues.
-On the [Azure Management Portal](https://manage.windowsazure.cn), on your web appâs blade, you have the options to stop or restart your app.
+On the [Azure Management Portal](https://manage.windowsazure.cn/), on your web  app's blade  app , you have the options to stop or restart your app.

  ![](./media/app-service-web-troubleshoot-performance-degradation/2-restart.png)